In Person

 Couple Therapy

-The relationship is the client in couple therapy.
-Daniel approaches the work with a focus on collaboration, respect and safety for both partners.
-Daniel has experience in multiple domains: pre-marriage counseling, enhanced intimacy and connection, improved communication skills, processing unresolved relational wounds, supporting depression and anxiety in a relational context, and stressors unique to couples in blended and multigenerational family systems.
+I approach couples therapy with a focus on collaboration, respect and safety for both partners.
+I specialize in multiple domains of relational work: pre-marital counseling, enhanced intimacy and connection, improved communication skills, processing unresolved relational wounds, supporting depression and anxiety in a relational context, and stressors unique to couples in blended and multigenerational family systems.

 2